-Do I Need a Business Bank Account as a Freelancer?
+Do I Need a Business Bank Account?

 However, I highly recommended you consider opening a separate checking and savings account specifically for business transactions.